-Baseline ambient measurement locations were pre-selected to be representative of the surrounding community and other potential noise sensitive areas (NSAs) near the proposed onshore substation and where landfall of the export cables will occur.
+Baseline ambient measurement locations were pre-selected to be representative of the surrounding community and other potential noise sensitive areas (NSAs) near the proposed onshore substation, the Hampton Road substation, and where landfall of the export cables will occur.
 The measurements were conducted for a minimum of 30 minutes at 5 feet (ft, 1.5 meters [m]) above grade and a minimum of 25 ft (7.5 m) from any dwelling or structure, generally at publicly accessible sidewalk locations.